-I was once that person too – I used to think that a lot of Vegan’s were annoying and that those that would stand up for their beliefs were better off just keeping their mouths shut.
+I was once that person too.
+I used to think that a lot of Vegan’s were annoying and that those who were scolding others with their beliefs were better off just keeping their mouths shut.

 Harsh… I know!

 But as I began to be a bit more open-minded, all it took was a change in my perspective to realize that maybe these people were actually standing up for issues that were very important to them… Maybe their points were totally valid.
 And maybe they aren’t annoying, perhaps I’m just being defensive because deep down I know that they might be right!

-I used to see protests in the street and feel sad and hurt.
-I always referred back to the quote “an eye for an eye and whole world goes blind”.
+I used to see protests in the street and feel angry.
+I always referred back to the quote “An eye for an eye and whole world goes blind”.
 For me, fighting negativity with negativity just never made sense.

 And now, after years of self-development, I’ve ended up becoming an activist myself – Ironic right?

-But although I’ve learnt that activism is a truly beautiful thing, still, the thought of people getting aggressive or violent over issues just doesn’t seem like the answer.
+But although I’ve learnt that activism is a truly beautiful and important thing, still, the thought of people getting aggressive or violent over certain issues doesn’t always seem like the answer.

 I don’t like being yelled at for my mistakes, let alone ones that I’m not even aware of yet…